jamt9000/webcv/doc/report.md

-The Perils of Branching
+The Dangers of Branching
 ----------------------

 Branching within the shader, while possible through the use of if-else statements, carries with it numerous caveats, explained in @HarrisBuck.
-In the "olden days" (say, 2003) in order to emulate branching, GPUs would simply evaluate both sides of the condition, then determine which result to use before writing the output.
+In the "olden days" (circa 2003) in order to emulate branching, GPUs would simply evaluate both sides of the condition, then determine which result to use before writing the output.
 This meant that the time would be proportional to the cumulative cost of both branches.